hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 Conclusion: which data type fits to the application is the question about how the data looks like the application has to deal with.

-### considering Prolog congruency
+### Considering Prolog congruency

-It is easy to see that this graph could also be modeled in Prolog.
-Every pair of nodes could be expressed as 'provide(john, feed)' or 'like(john, dog)' and so on.

-Prolog should have a good relationship to each other, Prolog is about knowledge and query of knowledge, too.
-Looking at the basics of Prolog, we have klike
+Prolog is about knowledge and query of knowledge, too.
+Looking at the basics of Prolog, we have things like

-    daddy(mike, sahra).
+    father(mike, john).
+    father(ulrich, cindy).
-    daddy(mike, john).
+    class(1, john).

- expressing that mike is the father of Sahra and John.
+    teacher(walter, john ).

+ expressing some knowledge from the tables above.
 So it is possible to do the query

-    ?daddy(A, john).
+    ?father(A, john).

  resulting in

    A = mike.

- Or in SQl, the database query language (assumung there is a table family with columns daddy and child)
+And what's about the teachers question?
+Oh, here we need a rule

+	parent(Class, Name, Parent) :- class(Class, Name), father(Parent, Name).

+Now the teacher could ask

+	?parent(1, john, Parent).

+gives
+	Parent = mike.

+The notation looks different, but the impression is Prolog fits to the thinking of tables.

+It is easy to see that this graph could also be modeled in Prolog.
+Every pair of nodes could be expressed as 'provide(john, feed)' or 'like(john, dog)' and so on.

 ### selection